gptscript-ai/gptscript/docs/docs/101-cookbook/vision.md

 ## Recap

 In this example, we have created a GPTScript that leverages the `vision` tool to describe an image at a given URL.
-We gave it some flexibility by specifiying an argument `url` that the user can provide when running the script.
-We also specified gave the script a specific style to generate the description with.
+We gave it some flexibility by specifying an argument `url` that the user can provide when running the script.
+We also gave the script a specific style to generate the description with.

 Notable things to point out: